 Stay tuned --- we will be updating this list as the event sponsors confirm this year's events.

-In past years, this annual festival featured delicious food, non-stop entertainment, great crowds, music, amusements, games, fun for the whole family.
-It is also a faith oriented celebration focusing on devotion to St. Anthony.
-A variety of local dance and karate studios are scheduled to put on performances, There will be a Mass on Sunday, followed by a procession through the streets with the statue of St. Anthony accompanied with music by the Gilio Band.
+After the Noon Mass on June 11, there will be a procession through the streets with the statue of St. Anthony accompanied with music by the Metropolitan Festival Band.
 The 100-year-old statue, beautifully refurbished last year after languishing in storage since the current church was built, was part of the parish when it was founded in 1907.